 Finally, shifting all related Cloud services over to Amazon can really cut down on the overall AWS CloudFront pricing.
 Because in-network origin fetches are free, there are very few scenarios that offer cost savings by splitting compute, storage, and edge CDN services across two or more public Clouds.

-Understanding all of the nuances to CloudFront pricing is critical: By using the right combination of tier selection, regional inclusions and exclusions, cache settings, and advanced capacity reservation, a company can cut down their monthly CloudFront cost by quite a bit.
+Understanding all of the nuances to AWS CloudFront pricing is critical to optimizing monthly spend: By using the right combination of tier selection, regional inclusions and exclusions, cache settings, and advanced capacity reservation.

 If some of this is a little bit confusing, don’t worry: There’s help available.